microsoft/aed-go-learn-content/write-test-program/includes/4-project-api.md

 Run the application with `go run main.go` to make sure you don't have any errors.
 For now, the program does nothing else, so let's add the logic to launch a Web API.

-## Expose Statement Method
+## Expose the statement method

-Create a Web API in Go is very easy, as you've seen before in a previous module.
+Creating a Web API in Go is very easy, as you've seen before in a previous module.
 So, we'll continue using the `net/http` package and use the `HandleFunc` and `ListenAndServe` functions to expose endpoints and launch the server.
 The `HandleFunc` function requires a name for the URL path you'd like to expose and the name of a function with the logic for that endpoint.

 Let's start by exposing the functionality to print out the statement for an account.
 You need to create the following function (pay attention to the parameters):